codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is it so windy inside an arena?
-All those fans.
+What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+Which programming language shares its name with an island in Indonesia?
- 1. SELECT
+ 1. Java
- 2. EXEC
+ 2. Jakarta
- 3. VALUES
+ 3. C
- 4. INDEX
+ 4. Python

 <details>
   <summary>Answer</summary>
-  SELECT
+  Java
 </details>